MediaComem/comem-archidep/ex/docker-static.md

-# Containerize an in-development static site using Docker
+# Containerize a static site using Docker

 In this exercise, you will apply your knowledge of Docker and Linux administration to containerize a static site built with the Parcel JavaScript bundler.
 The site you will be containerizing is a completed version of your final ProgWeb challenge.